Sunday, June 7, 2026

 So, let's start at the top with those sources.
 For the most part, everything with Batman has probably been done in some way, shape, or form.
 It's all about what hasn't been done in a live-action film yet, and which combinations of elements either haven't been tried before or work best.
 The notable source that's not a spoiler is the action, and some set design, being inspired by the Arkham games.
 Snyder and Affleck were too when it came to action, but they're still fairly different takes.
 Reeves and Pattinson are less gadget-reliant, as this version of the character is still experimenting with what utilities work best.
 He's also using armor that doesn't sacrifice speed and flexibility, but that's actually much more for Reeves and his crew than it is for the character.

 According to Cinema Blend, "Pattinson was working with eighth degree red and black belt Brazilian jiu-jitsu intstructor Rigan Machado ahead of The Batman."
 Fights are primarily hand-to-hand and rely little on editing.
 Any tiny cuts or breaks in the action are thanks to the darkness Batman operates in.
 That's until the firing of a gun or a bullet sparking off his single, removable batarang chest plate reveal a little more.
-Really, the movie's cinematographer, Greg Fraser (Dune), and the people responsible for lighting and color grading deserve special recognition for shrouding everything away from the light while still keeping it visually comprehensible and beautiful.
+Really, the movie's cinematographer, Greig Fraser (Dune), and the people responsible for lighting and color grading deserve special recognition for shrouding everything away from the light while still keeping it visually comprehensible and beautiful.
 In all honesty, I have no clue how they made that work, especially after I criticized No Way Home for their night-time scenes.
 Anyone who can further explain it, please chime in.
 The best I can come up with, and it's an oversimplification, is that less cgi was involved.

 Onto the actors!
 To come right out with it, I need to see another movie with Pattinson before I can give him a fair ranking against most other Batmen.
 I think I wanted to see the looser, party-boy Bruce Wayne, even though it's a good thing we didn't get it, just for a fuller picture of his performance.
 Still, his Year One style narration that opens and closes the movie is fantastic.
 Ben McKenzie had that in the animated Year One movie, but it was overly stiff.
 This is closer to Jackie Earl Haley as Rorschach in Snyder's Watchmen, in tone, but it doesn't go overboard in over-the-top despair.
 It's the fine line that The Batman, luckily, comfortably walks.